Five movies you might’ve missed: Smaller standout Toronto film festival picks - Red Deer Advocate

-TORONTO — Beyond the red carpet glamour at the Toronto International Film Festival there are dozens of wonderful movies from around the world just waiting to be discovered.
+TORONTO — Beyond the red carpet glamour at the Toronto International Film Festival there’s dozens of wonderful movies from around the world just waiting to be discovered.

 Here are five standout films that didn’t capture the attention they deserved at this year’s TIFF, but should land on your must-see list: